M-ZubairAhmed/M-ZubairAhmed/src/data/posts/06-modern-ways-of-ui-end-to-end-testing-with-cypress/index.md

 corrections: 'https://github.com/M-ZubairAhmed/M-ZubairAhmed/blob/master/src/data/posts/06-modern-ways-of-ui-end-to-end-testing-with-cypress/index.md'
 ---

+_This blog post was originally published in [Mattermost blog](https://mattermost.com/blog/modern-ways-of-end-to-end-testing-with-cypress-js/)_.

 ## Why write tests ?
 The ultimate goal of writing tests should be improving the user’s in-app experience and increasing developers’ confidence in shipping new or improved apps.